manjavacas/melgym/docs/source/pages/examples.rst

 Manual training and testing of a DRL agent
 ==========================================

-Here is an example script where a DRL agent is trained and evaluated in the MELGYM **branch_1** environment:
+Here is an example script where a DRL agent is trained and evaluated in the MELGYM **presscontrol** environment:

 .. literalinclude:: ../_static/code/drl.py

 The instantiation of the environment is similar to any inherited Gymnasium environment.
-On the other hand, the Stable-Baselines3 implementation of a TD3 agent is used, which is instantiated and trained during a number of user-specified timesteps.
+On the other hand, the Stable-Baselines3 implementation of a PPO agent is used, which is instantiated and trained during a number of user-specified timesteps.
 Once trained, we carry out the evaluation of the model during a complete episode.

 Automatic training and testing
 ==============================